Guidelines in PDF form can be downloaded here.

 Please note: While it is the nature of extended research projects to have periods of greater and lesser activity, students may not choose to defer all the work on the thesis to the second semester.
 The Honors Thesis is a two-semester graded course and students should normally aim to do roughly the same amount of work on their projects in each semester.
 Also, students writing theses in two majors should think of their projects as one project for two majors and so should assume that work in each semester is fulfilling the expectations of both semesters.
 For example, a student writing in Economics and Math should NOT plan to work on the Economics side of the thesis in one semester, and the Math side in the other: the student should work with readers from both majors throughout the academic year.

 Business majors: Students in the School of Business have the option of either writing a research-based thesis through the Honors Program, following the guidelines laid out in this document, or writing a business case study Honors project directed by the School of Business.
 Students interested in the business case study option should consult with their advisors in the School of Business as to specific requirements and deadlines, in addition to the schedule of completion laid out above.
 Business case study projects only require two faculty readers.

 Biomedical engineering and architecture majors: The honors theses in these two majors exceed the scholarly expectations of the thesis required normally by the majors.
-Students should consult their major advisors for more information about the expectations for Honors Theses.
+Students should consult their major advisors for more information about the expectations and the registration process for Honors Theses in these majors.
 Students writing theses in biomedical engineering or architecture are required to submit prospectuses to the Honors Program by the prospectus deadline given above.
 In their prospectuses, students should explain how their theses exceed the usual expectations—in other words, what makes them Honors Thesis projects as opposed to regular thesis projects.
 Students in both majors are required to submit completed theses, formatted according to the Honors Thesis Style Sheet, to the Honors Program.